jtprogru/go-monkill/README.md

 [![LoC](https://tokei.rs/b1/github/jtprogru/go-monkill)](https://github.com/jtprogru/go-monkill)
 [![Donate](https://img.shields.io/badge/-Donate-yellow?logo=paypal)](https://paypal.me/jtprogru)

-A very simple utility that allows you to run the desired command or script as soon as a certain process with a known PID completes correctly or with an error.
+Very simple utility that allows you to run the desired command or script as soon as a certain process with a known PID completes correctly or with an error.

 ## Example